Reduced Tuition Policies

 Continuing education students may apply for federal and state aid if they file the FAFSA and qualify under federal or state guidelines.

-1. Student who has attended Cornell for at least 4 semesters and needs 1 or 2 courses to finish their degree.
+Students who have attended Cornell for at least 4 semesters and need 1 or 2 credits* to finish their degree.
 (Walker class level)

-2. Student who has already attained a Bachelor’s Degree, either from Cornell or from another institution.
+Students who have already attained a Bachelor’s Degree, either from Cornell or from another institution.
 (Continuing education entry type)

 Reduced Tuition Policy for Teacher Certification Candidates